Planning a trip to Chicago?

 U-505 Submarine Onboard Tour

 We didn't have time to do this tour on our recent trip, but I toured it years ago and would highly recommend this for anyone interested in learning more about life on a submarine.
 This sub was captured in 1944, and the 25-minute tour explores the days leading up to its capture.
 The tour is an additional expense, and the museum recommends advance online ticket purchases.

 No matter what you choose to see and do at the Museum of Science and Industry, here are a few tips to make your visit smooth and successful.

 As with all crowded museums, this museum is calmest the first 30-60 minutes of the day.
 You can avoid the ticket line by purchasing your tickets online.

 Make a plan

 Decide what you want to see most and prioritize it.
 General admission tickets allow you access to most exhibits in the museum, but some special exhibits such as the U-505 Submarine tour and the Coal Mine are an additional expense and require a timed entry.
-Use this handy tool to help plan your day at the Museum of Science and Industry.
+Visit the official website to get familiar with the exhibits and layout to plan your visit.

 The most popular events, even if they are free, require a time entry.
 Pick up your timed tickets early in the day from kiosks near the exhibits.
 Wait times get longer as the day goes on.
 Numbers in Nature: A Mirror Maze is free but requires a timed ticket.
 Don't miss it!